Arthur-MONNET/WS-server/README.md

 ## Features

-- Authentication and user management
+- Managing beacons and users
-- CRUD operations for various resources (e.g., articles, comments, users)
+- Store and retrieve data from a json file
 - Real-time notifications using websockets
-- Integration with external services (e.g., email service)

 ## Technologies Used

 - Node.js
-- Express.js
-- MongoDB
 - WebSocket
-- Passport.js
-- Nodemailer
+- fs

 ## Installation